-If a one step Board approval process is selected, a notice of intent, legal description and map (Section 3100(b) 1) must be received and approved by the District prior to filing a submittal request with the Local Agency Formation Commission (LAFCO).
+A notice of intent, legal description and map per Section 3100(b)(1) must be received and approved by the District prior to filing a submittal request with the Local Agency Formation Commission (LAFCO).
 Within 30 days of receipt, the District will review, and approve or comment upon these materials.
-Once

-LAFCO approval and all other requirements pursuant to Section 3100(b) and (c) have been obtained, the member public agency shall submit said documentation to the District for Board consideration.
+Once LAFCO approval and all other requirements pursuant to Section 3100(b) and (c) have been obtained, the member public agency shall submit said documentation to the District for Board consideration.